scottgeigel/stoplight.io/netlify/blog-posts/writing-documentation-when-you-arent-a-technical-writer-—-part-two.md

     image: /images/mark_light_bg.png
     username: '@stoplight.io'
 ---
-# Writing Documentation When You Aren't A Technical Writer - Part Two

-Writing Documentation When You Aren’t A Technical Writer — Part Two

 _Welcome back for Part Two of Writing Documentation When You Aren’t A Technical Writer!
 In [Part One](https://blog.stoplight.io/writing-documentation-when-you-arent-a-technical-writer-part-one-ef08a09870d1), we discussed how to write documentation people actually read and how to avoid the common pitfalls caused by code samples in your documentation._

 > In the fall of 2016, my teammate and I were tasked with the mission of improving my former company’s documentation and content.
 We spent a year working on all kinds of documentation — API references, guides, tutorials, and blog posts.
 I had been writing documentation off and on over the previous 5 years, but I wasn’t formally trained in technical writing.
 I was by no means inexperienced though, due to working on API documentation for projects and a startup and teaching Python Flask workshops towards the end of my computer science degree.
 This was the first time I had ever been able to focus on documentation, which allowed me to pursue my passion for helping people of all skill levels through technical documentation.